 As of 2020, the HCSP had collected nearly 48,000 macroinvertebrates from Horse Creek, and categorized the individuals into more than 320 taxa.
 The twenty most abundant taxa groups, by HCSP taxa identification number, are provided in Table 4-1.
 Of the 181 samples receiving SCI scores over the period of record, 35 were considered "impaired," with an SCI score of 34 or below (Figure 4-2).
 The majority (66%) of "impaired" samples were collected at station HCSW-2.
 The natural conditions of this station include low dissolved oxygen and low pH due to frequent low flow, an increased residence time compared to other stations in the creek, and the impact of runoff from a large upstream wetland.
-At other stations with "impaired" samples, bank erosion and habitat smothering contributed to a reduction in habitat availability and diversity.
-This effect was exacerbated at stations HCSW-3 and HCSW-4, which have larger drainage areas and higher flows compared to station HCSW-1.
-The majority (60%) of samples were considered "healthy," with an SCI score of 35-67 (Flatwoods 2021).
+At other stations with "impaired" samples, bank erosion and habitat smothering may contribute to a reduction in habitat availability and diversity.
+This effect can be exacerbated at stations HCSW-3 and HCSW-4, which have larger drainage areas and higher flows compared to station HCSW-1.
+Despite these potential impacts, the majority (61%) of samples throughout the watershed were considered "healthy," with an SCI score of 35-67 and 20% of samples were considered "exceptional," indicating good biointegrity for supporting a healthy benthic macroinvertebrate community in this system (Flatwoods 2021).